glowroot/glowroot/README.md

 Glowroot source code is licensed under the Apache License, Version 2.0.

-See [Third Party Software](https://github.com/glowroot/glowroot/wiki/Third-Party-Software) for license detail of subcomponents included in the binary distribution.
+See [Third Party Software](https://github.com/glowroot/glowroot/wiki/Third-Party-Software) for license detail of third party software included in the binary distribution.